oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     Red Hat rhsa-to-cvrf 2.1
     CMPFA Core Converter CVRF->CSAF Version 0.6

+##### 3.2.1.11.4 Document Property - Tracking - ID

-Date of document generation (`date`) of value type `string` with format `date-time` SHOULD be the current date that the document was generated.
+Unique identifier for the document (`id`) of value type `string` with 1 or more characters holds the Identifier.
-Because documents are often generated internally by a document producer and exist for a nonzero amount of time before being released, this field MAY be different from the Initial Release Date and Current Release Date.
+The ID is a simple label that provides for a wide range of numbering values, types, and schemes.
+Its value SHOULD be assigned and maintained by the original document issuing authority.

+Examples:

+    Example Company - 2019-YH3234
+    RHBA-2019:0024
+    cisco-sa-20190513-secureboot

 ##### 3.2.1.11.5 Document Property - Tracking - Initial Release Date